corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 ```

 That's more verbose, but in a good way.
-And I can ask, "hey editor, what can I redirect to?" and the editor replies that it is the variants of `Redirect`.
+And I can ask, "Hey editor, what can I redirect to?" and the editor replies with the variants of `Redirect`.
 That's more helpful than "read the docs and discover which keys and values this hash accepts."

 If we really cared about smoothing down the edges, we could add `From` conversions: